Sale & Transportation

 The Right Lawyer

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing drug-related charges.
 Many people who face possession for sale are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of possession for sale or transportation of a controlled substance, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
 You need an attorney like Fred Thiagarajah.

 As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients.
 As a prosecutor, Fred Thiagarajah handled thousands of drug-related cases.
 He now uses his specialized knowledge of possession for sale, sale and transportation of a controlled substance to get the best possible outcomes for his clients.
 For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+With offices in Newport Beach, Long Beach, Riverside, Murrieta and Rancho Cucamonga, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles, Riverside and San Bernardino Counties.

 CALL NOW FOR A FREE CONSULTATION